jbrudvik/character-count/README.md

 A browser extension for viewing the number of characters in text selections.
 When activated, the count appears in the top-right corner of the browser window.

-- Select text (with mouse or keyboard) to see the number of characters.
+- Select text (with mouse or keyboard) to see the number of characters
-- Quickly view the number of characters on an entire page using keyboard shortcut (OS X: CMD-a, Windows: CTRL-a).
+- Quickly view the number of characters on an entire page using keyboard shortcut (OS X: CMD-a, Windows: CTRL-a)
-- Click the extension button to activate/deactivate.
-The ESC key can also be used to deactivate.
+- Click the extension button to activate/deactivate

 <img src="https://raw.githubusercontent.com/jbrudvik/character-count/master/screenshots/chrome/line-selected-1280x800.jpg" alt="Character Count Chrome screenshot" width="640"/>